-University of La Verne Planning for In-Person Learning in the Fall
+University of La Verne Planning for Return to Campuses in the Fall

-The University of La Verne has announced that it is preparing for a safe return to face-to-face instruction for fall 2021.
+The University of La Verne has announced that it is preparing for a safe return to its campuses for fall 2021.

 In recognition of the financial challenges many students are facing as a result of the pandemic, the university has also announced that it is holding tuition flat for the 2021-22 academic year for most academic programs.